.

 grace.noun,.plural.graces

-in alignment with higher consciousness things of the spirit and the good and never ending life that brings these things to a person; ease and suppleness of movement or bearing; a trait that fascinates, allures or delights; a physical attraction; compelling attractiveness; charm; the kindness of the Creator upon a person; gracious.conversation; a disposition to be generous or helpful; goodwill; mercy; clemency; a favor.rendered by one who need not do so; a temporary.immunity or exemption; a reprieve
+grace is the attitude of being excited to share with others something good you have and/or know about so they too will have it; grace is being in alignment with higher consciousness things of the spirit and the good and never ending life that can bring these things to all individuals; grace is also ease and suppleness of movement or bearing; a trait that fascinates, allures or delights; a physical attraction; compelling attractiveness; charm; the kindness of the Creator upon an individual (read the short epistles of John); gracious.conversation; a disposition to be generous or helpful; goodwill; mercy; clemency; a favor.rendered by one who need not do so; a temporary.immunity or exemption; a reprieve

 grace, graced, gracing, graces.transitive verbs